The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

     message: Updated Early Gluttony Opener picture and the text under it.
   - date: 2022-05-22T23:02:29.287Z
     message: Updated for 6.11
+  - date: 2022-08-23T15:53:20.048Z
+    message: Updated Values for assigning potency to soul and shroud
 ---
 ## Reaper Advanced Rotational Theory